acerzhoux/RaschKit/README.md

     Difference is shown if only one variable is NA on any row.
 13. Both calibrateScale() and calibrate() allow for diagnostics on trial items after anchoring on core items.
 14. Added statistics on option/score and test to CCC plots.
-Also, color flags are added.
+Added color flags.

 ===== v1.0.3 Updates =====
 1. DIF_dim_one() corrected order of reading data and checking input.